Execution-First Delegation: The AI-as-Executor Pattern¶

 Recovery — what to do if something goes wrong

-- No constraints → agent interprets intent broadly, exceeds scope, makes irreversible changes
+- No constraints: the agent reads the intent broadly, exceeds scope, and makes irreversible changes

-- No success condition → agent runs indefinitely or stops at an arbitrary point
+- No success condition: the agent runs forever or stops at an arbitrary point

-- No recovery path → agent stalls on a blocker with no fallback
+- No recovery path: the agent stalls on a blocker with no fallback

-In prompt-response workflows, the primary skill is phrasing — write clearly, use examples, format well.
-In execution-first workflows, it is bounding — what can the agent touch, how far can it go, when must it stop?
+In prompt-response workflows, the main skill is phrasing.
+You write clearly, use examples, and format well.
+In execution-first workflows, the main skill is bounding.
+What can the agent touch, how far can it go, and when must it stop?

-Anthropic's research on autonomous agents identifies stopping conditions and human-in-the-loop checkpoints as required structural elements, not optional add-ons. nibzard's production-agent pattern library concludes most agent failures are loop design failures, not model failures — the model executed correctly within an under-specified contract.
+Anthropic's research on autonomous agents names stopping conditions and human-in-the-loop checkpoints as required structural elements, not optional add-ons. nibzard's production-agent pattern library concludes that most agent failures are loop design failures, not model failures.
+The model ran correctly within an under-specified contract.

-Agents operating on intent need structured access to real tools and data.
+Agents that work on intent need structured access to real tools and data.
 Without it, context gets stuffed into prompts as stale text.
-Model Context Protocol (MCP) replaces that with structured runtime access — the agent queries what it needs during execution, under defined permissions:
+Model Context Protocol (MCP) replaces that with structured runtime access.
+The agent queries what it needs during execution, under defined permissions:

 - "Here is the current state of the deployment system (as text)" — prompt-embedded, stale, untestable